mainsail-crew/docs/docs/index.md

 [GitHub Issues](https://github.com/mainsail-crew/mainsail/issues?q=sort:updated-desc+is:issue+is:open) page.
 Your input helps us prioritize and address the most important aspects of the project.
-- **Contribute Code:** If you’re a developer, consider contributing to the project by reviewing our [Code Standards](development/code-standards.md) and submitting pull requests.
+- **Contribute Code:** If you’re a developer, consider contributing to the project by reviewing our [Contributing Guide](development/contributing.md) and submitting pull requests.
 Every contribution, no matter how small, is valuable and appreciated.
 - **Donate:** If you’d like to support the project financially, you can make a donation via [GitHub Sponsors](https://github.com/sponsors/mainsail-crew), [Patreon](https://www.patreon.com/meteyou) or